-The intent behind this thesis is to obtain a logical relation between human health and transportation.
+The intent behind this study is to obtain a logical relation between human health and transportation.
 There have been studies that analyze significant factors contributing to different health behavior and the link between individual transportation and health factors.
 For instance, Amir Samimi et al. (2008) showed the relation between automobile use and obesity with statistical parameters.
-Similar to earlier studies, the objective is to evaluate all the possible research in this aspect and add the missing pieces by adopting multiple factors from transportation and health and analyzing their relations.
+Similarly, to earlier studies, the objective is to evaluate all the possible research in this aspect and add the missing pieces by adopting multiple factors from transportation and health and analyzing their relations.
 There have not been many studies analyzing statistical associations between various factors from transportation and health, and further relating to mortality.

-Different modes, measures, and their behavior are intended to be studied to derive a significant relation between lists of various parameters.
-This research will further provide statistical analyses which depict how multiple factors from transportation are related to factors from health and correspond to a particular outcome.
-Further, the focus would be on evaluating the factors from transportation system by reviewing earlier studies and also on adding or deducting a few parameters based on their certainty.
+Different modes, measures, and their behavior are analyzed to derive a significant relation between lists of various parameters.
+This research further performs statistical analysis and depicts how multiple factors from transportation are related to factors from health and corresponding outcomes.
+Further, this study focuses on evaluating the factors from transportation system by reviewing earlier studies, revises a few parameters based on the evaluation.
 Statistical relations between different parameters from transportation and health are also derived.